sagebind/castaway/README.md

 - Use [TypeId] to check whether the target type is the same type as `Self`.
 - Use various unsafe constant expressions for transmuting `Self` into the target type.

-By avoiding any complex operations to perform downcasting, we end up with something that the compiler will accept, but is also consists of mostly const expressions that are easily optimized away.
+By avoiding any complex operations to perform downcasting, we end up with something that the compiler will accept, but also consists mostly of const expressions that are easily optimized away.
 Take a look at the following contrived example:

 ```rust
 fn display_len<T: Display + 'static>(value: T) -> usize {